johngibson67/a1/README.md

 # a1
-CP1406 Assignment 1 - CissiPlay
+CP1406 Assignment 1 - CossiPlay